Classic

 How hard is Alta Via 1?

 Moderate.
-Daily ascents of 600–1100 m, no via ferrata required, but exposure on Forcella de Zita Sud and Forcella del Lago needs steady footing.
+Daily ascents of 600–1100 m, no via ferrata required, but exposure on Forcella de Zita Sud (and on the Forcella del Lago variant, if you take it) needs steady footing.
 Anyone fit enough for a long week of UK hill walking can do AV1.

 Do I need a guide?